 Opie, Iona (speaker, female)

 Item notes: Recording of children demonstrating songs and discussing playground games with Iona Opie.
-Speakers' notes: Group of schoolchildren at Coram Fields.
-Recording notes: Slight dropouts to tape extremities.
-Otherwise good throughout.
+An interview with Jean Hersall..
+Speakers' notes: Group of Buckinghamshire, Bedfordshire and Yorkshire schoolchildren.
+Interviewee's notes: Jean Hersall from Yorkshire.
+Recording notes: Slight L/R imbalance, variable throughout.
+Otherwise good.